syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 * While dragging, the objects are snapped towards the nearest objects to make better alignments.
 For better alignments, refer to [Snapping](/js/Diagram/Gridlines#snapping "Snapping").

 ![](/js/Diagram/Interaction_images/Interaction_img3.png)

+The diagram client side event [drag](/api/js/ejdiagram#events:drag "drag") gets triggered when you drag the elements in diagram.

 ## Working with multiple diagrams